amscotti/local-LLM-with-RAG/readme.md

 This project is an experimental sandbox for testing out ideas related to running local Large Language Models (LLMs) with [Ollama](https://ollama.ai/) to perform Retrieval-Augmented Generation (RAG) for answering questions based on sample PDFs.
 In this project, we are also using Ollama to create embeddings with the [nomic-embed-text](https://ollama.com/library/nomic-embed-text) to use with [Chroma](https://docs.trychroma.com/).
 Please note that the embeddings are reloaded each time the application runs, which is not efficient and is only done here for testing purposes.

-Currently, the questions were one off and the LLM does not know what was previously asked.

 [![asciicast](https://asciinema.org/a/fepTvXf1UiDpRUhhNiswL8isu.svg)](https://asciinema.org/a/fepTvXf1UiDpRUhhNiswL8isu)

 ## Requirements